 According to FDA “This proposed rule will help reduce the likelihood of conditions during transportation that can lead to human or animal illness or injury,” said Michael R. Taylor, the FDA’s deputy commissioner for foods and veterinary medicine .
 The FDA’s proposal is designed to prevent the physical, chemical or biological contamination of human and animal food during transportation by motor or rail vehicles through practices such as refrigeration, cleaning of vehicles and failing to properly protect food during transportation.
 Certain requirements may impact the sanitary transportation practices, such as properly refrigerating food, adequately cleaning vehicles between loads, and properly protecting food during transportation and record keeping.
 Failure to comply with the proposed regulations could result in food shipments being refused entry into the U.S.

-The FDA is proposing staggered implementation dates for the proposed rule based on business size, ranging from one to two years after publication of the final rule.
+The FDA is proposing staggered implementation dates for the proposed rule on food safety risks based on business size, ranging from one to two years after publication of the final rule.